yugyogeshpawar/interview-question/kubernates-initcontainer.md

 ## How to handle init container failure in kubernetes?
 ## How to debug init container in kubernetes?
 ## How to handle init container lifecycle in kubernetes?
+## How to handle init container lifecycle in kubernetes?

+When defining an init container, you can specify a restart policy for the container, just like with the main containers.
+This ensures that the init container restarts if it fails.
+You can also specify a timeout for the init container, which specifies how long Kubernetes should wait for the init container to complete before considering it a failure.
+By default, the timeout is set to 600 seconds.

+When defining the init container, you can also specify a termination grace period, which specifies how long Kubernetes should wait for any processes in the init container to terminate before considering the container finished.
+By default, the termination grace period is set to 30 seconds.

+Kubernetes will consider the pod ready when all the init containers have completed, and the main containers are ready to start.
+This ensures that the pod is only considered ready when the initialization tasks have completed.
 ## How to troubleshoot init container in kubernetes?